Kitware/SMQTK-Descriptors/docs/release_notes/pending_release.rst

 * Fixed issue with packages specifier in ``setup.py`` where it was only excluding the top-level ``tests`` module but including the rest.
 Fixed to only explicitly include the ``smqtk_descriptors`` package and submodules.

+* Fixed issues with type checking mypy tests exposed with more strict settings.